 Jesus modeled what we call a win-build-send ministry.
-The circle diagram shows a basic simplified form.
-As a ministry expands, winning-building-sending may take more sophisticated forms.
+The circle diagram on the previous page shows a basic, simplified form.
+As a ministry expands, winningbuilding-sending may take more sophisticated forms.
 For example, small groups used most effectively can win, build, and send.
 In Jesus' ministry, win-build-send was a continuous process.
 This is what Jesus' disciples knew to do when he gave them the Great Commission in Matthew 28:19-20.

 Bill Bright, founder of Campus Crusade for Christ International (now called Cru in the US), has said, "If you reach the family, you reach the world."
 Principles taught in FamilyLife materials lay out God's blueprints for marriage and family.
 These resources address the critical needs families have.
 Men and women are interested because they are looking for answers.
 When we "scratch where it itches," people respond.
-The FamilyLife Couples Series, with its non-threatening format, is an excellent way to do this.
+FamilyLife's small-group resources, with their non-threatening format, are an excellent way to do this.
 In the context of small-group relationships, people readily respond to a clear presentation of the gospel.